Info page

 Thanks to my clients and patrons for your support . . . and good taste!

-I especially want to express my sincere thanks to each and every one of my models, not just for sharing your time and special beauty, but also for your courage, your creativity, your patience, your inspiration, and for honoring me with your trust.
+I especially want to express my sincere thanks to each and every one of my models, not just for sharing your time and special beauty, but also for your creativity, your patience, your inspiration, and for honoring me with your trust.
 I hope you are always proud of the work we've done together.

 Where are you located?